kaylytran/CertAtheon/README.md

 # CertAethon – Certification Tracker Platform

 CertAethon is a cloud-native certification management platform developed for CSCE 590 – Azure Cloud Native Development.
-It enables employees and administrators to manage, validate, and track certifications in real time, leveraging a modern Azure-based microservices architecture.
+It enables employees and administrators to add, manage, validate, and track certifications in real time, leveraging a modern Azure-based microservices architecture.

 > Developed by Team CertAefied Copilots